gspolima/gspolima/README.md

 -->

 - 🔎 I’m fascinated by .NET and JavaScript technologies.
-- 🌱 I’m currently learning Angular 12
+-- - 🌱 I’m currently learning Angular 12
-- 🎯 Next on the spot: ASP.NET Core design for the enterprise
+-- - 🎯 Next on the spot: ASP.NET Core design for the enterprise
-- 🎓 Undergoing Associate's deegre in Computer Programming at Centro Universitário Estácio do Ceará.
+- 🎓 Associate's deegre holder in Computer Programming at Estácio do Ceará.
+- Soul searching at the moment.

 - ⏳  21 years old.